You have so many choices for free writing software

 However, if you get through your allotted time without stopping, your reward is that you can save your work.

-Yes, that’s seriously mean, isn’t it?
+Yes, that’s a seriously nasty little writing app.
 It is a brutal yet brilliant idea.

-For writers, there are plenty of free writing apps, writing software and tools as well as book writing software choices that work extremely well for any writing process.
+For writers, there are plenty of free apps, writing software and tools.
+There are also book writing software choices that work extremely well for any writing process.

-If you are ready to write your book or get started as a content writer or blogger, the writing tools listed above will be more than enough to get you off on the right foot, and all for free.
+Are ready to write your book or get started as a content writer or blogger?
+Then the writing tools listed above will be more than enough to get you off on the right foot, and all for free.

-All of these writing apps are user-friendly and are quick and easy to learn how to use.
+All of them are user-friendly and are quick and easy to learn how to use.

 Make your choices based on what you need and want to achieve as a writer, and what you think you will need to succeed.